liantze/AltaCV/README.md

 ## Forked Sample

+As a personal adition, I wanted to add a color variation following the "dark mode".
+In order to use it, add the `darkmode` option in line 31 of file `main.tex`
 Though if you're creating your own CV/résumé, you'd probably prefer using the basic template ([view/open on Overleaf](https://www.overleaf.com/latex/templates/altacv-nicolasomar-fork/htfpmrwhbwpw)):

 This is how the final version looks like on: